xpepper/AboutMe/index.md

 I consider myself a *full-stack developer*, meaning that I deeply care for the overall outcome of the project efforts, not just that my (or my team's) tasks are in the DONE column in a task board somewhere.

 I'm also a **conference speaker**, because I love sharing what I've learned and receive feedback from others about my ideas.
 And because, after all, I like challenges.
-My most recent presentations were about [improving your hiring process to create a great team](http://www.slideshare.net/pierodibello/hiring-great-people-how-we-improved-our-recruiting-process-to-build-and-grow-a-great-agile-team)<sup>[1](#hiringvideo)</sup>, [creating a serverless architecture with AWS Lambda](https://slides.com/pierodibello/lessons-learned-from-aws-lambda) and some [lessons I learned on continuous delivery on a Java project](http://www.slideshare.net/pierodibello/continuous-delivery-su-progetti-java-cosa-abbiamo-imparato-facendoci-del-male).
-It was an honor and a pleasure for me to speak about these topics at Codemotion Berlin, ScanAgile Helsinki, Codemotion Milan, Italian Agile Days Brescia, among others.
+My most recent presentations were about [the daily journal practice we use in our teams](www.slideshare.net/pierodibello/vivere-per-raccontarla-limportanza-del-daily-journal-in-un-team-agile)<sup>[2](#dailyjournalvideo)</sup>, [improving your hiring process to create a great team](http://www.slideshare.net/pierodibello/hiring-great-people-how-we-improved-our-recruiting-process-to-build-and-grow-a-great-agile-team)<sup>[1](#hiringvideo)</sup>, [creating a serverless architecture with AWS Lambda](https://slides.com/pierodibello/lessons-learned-from-aws-lambda) and some [lessons I learned on continuous delivery on a Java project](http://www.slideshare.net/pierodibello/continuous-delivery-su-progetti-java-cosa-abbiamo-imparato-facendoci-del-male).
+It was an honor and a pleasure for me to speak about these topics at Codemotion Berlin, ScanAgile Helsinki, Codemotion Milan, Italian Agile Days, among others.

 ### Noteworthy experiences I recently had
 ##### [Paros](https://www.paros.srl) - Payment platform for public administrations *(July 2014 - April 2016)*